-These last two columns in Table 1 are of interest when implementing shared libraries.
-Overall, 60% (46.4% + 13.3%) of the procedure calls executed by the programs must be implemented as indirect procedure calls.
-A sizable fraction of these calls (13.3%) occur because of the symbol preemption rules in Unix.
+of these calls (13.3%) occur because of the symbol preemption rules in Unix.
 Indirect procedure calls contribute considerable overhead to applications.
-Not only do they require mechanisms such as branch target buffers or specialized compiler optimizations to avoid mispredict penalties, the need for the late binding in shared libraries makes inter-procedural optimization very difficult or impossible.
+Not only do they require mechanisms such as branch target buffers to avoid mispredict penalties, the need for the late binding in shared libraries makes inter-procedural optimization very difficult or impossible.
 There are a number of optimizations or organizations that can be considered to reduce the overhead of shared libraries; however, these are issues we will address in a later paper.